 Make sure wherever you buy it, that the card has been activated.
 You’ll struggle to activate the Mexican SIM card on your own if you don’t speak much Spanish.
 Again, Google Translate will be your best friend.

 How to Top Up a Mexican SIM Card

 They will ask you what company you use.
 Tell them (Telcal, Movistar, AT&T).
 Then they will ask you how much you want to top up.
 I usually use 200 Pesos a month, so I say doscientos.

 The prices are in Pesos.
 My boyfriend usually tops up 200 Pesos (about $10 USD) which gives you 3.5 GB, unlimited usage on social media apps and Whatsapp, as well as unlimited phone calls within the country.
 This lasts for 30 days.

 Do You Even Need a Mexican SIM Card?

 I pay not a penny extra to use my phone as normal here in Mexico.
 Free calls, free texts, free low-speed data (which really isn’t that low-speed) at no extra cost.

 I use Whatsapp to text and call people who don’t have US numbers without any problems (pretty much everyone uses Whatsapp in Mexico).

 This was the same for when I went to Costa Rica, Colombia, and across the pond, to the UK.
 I wrote a full post about why Sprint is the best phone company for American travelers here.

-Regardless of where I take my phone, I get free low-speed data, free text messages, and when I leave North America, calls are only $0.20 per minute.
+Regardless of where I take my phone in the world, I get free low-speed data, free text messages, and when I leave North America, calls are only $0.20 per minute.